North Korean defectors see uncertain future in Korean reconciliation

 Controversy over the fate of 12 North Korean waitresses, several of whom say they were tricked by South Korean intelligence into defecting and now want to return home, has made some in the refugee community concerned about being forced to return to North Korea.

-Seoul's Unification Ministry has said the defection was voluntary, but said later it would consider returning them if the waitresses want, in what would be an unprecedented move.
+Seoul's Unification Ministry has said the defection was voluntary, but said later it would consider "various aspects" of their defection, when asked if it would return the waitresses to North Korea if they wanted to.

 South Koreans, including defectors, must seek government approval to visit the North.
 Some defectors have sneaked in via China and appeared on North Korean TV to criticise the South.

-Note: (This story corrects spelling of name of Unification Minister in paragraph 18, clarifies Unification Ministry comments in paragraph 27)